-Anjuli is a senior associate and solicitor-advocate in the Baker McKenzie Dispute Resolution team based in London.
+Anjuli Patel is a senior associate and solicitor-advocate in the Baker McKenzie Dispute Resolution team based in London.
 She has substantial experience working in the Firm's offices in London, Johannesburg and Hong Kong on a wide range of contentious and regulatory issues.

-Anjuli has an MBA from Imperial College London, equipping her with a strong commercial focus and valuable business insight.
+Anjuli has an MBA from Imperial College Business School, equipping her with a strong commercial focus and valuable business insight.
 She is also a member of the Mayor of London's Infrastructure Advisory Panel, supporting City Hall's work towards improving London's infrastructure.

 Representative Legal Matters

 - Advising a major power generation company in debt claims over investments in Southern Africa

 - Acting for the contractor of a high-value Kazakhstani project in ICC arbitration claims for wrongful termination and recovery of performance bond monies.